redhat-developer/vscode-java/README.md

 ![ status indicator ](https://raw.githubusercontent.com/redhat-developer/vscode-java/master/images/statusMarker.png)

+3. Read the [troubleshooting guide](https://github.com/redhat-developer/vscode-java/wiki/Troubleshooting) for more information on collecting informations about issues you might encounter.

-3. Report any problems you face to the [project](https://github.com/redhat-developer/vscode-java/issues).
+4. Report any problems you face to the [project](https://github.com/redhat-developer/vscode-java/issues).

 Contributing
 ===============